 For information about security, see Permissions planning for sites and content in SharePoint Server.

-When you enable anonymous access for a catalog, security on the authoring site can be treated independently from how it is represented in search.
+When you enable anonymous access for a catalog, security on the authoring site can be treated independently from how it's represented in search.
 When anonymous access is enabled, indexed content is searchable and viewable to anonymous users on the publishing site.
-However, if you change permissions to individual items in the catalog, those permissions are respected by the search system, and any items that are restricted to certain groups will not be available to anonymous users.
-This allows for greater flexibility when you plan to share content with anonymous users.
+However, if you change permissions to individual items in the catalog, those permissions are respected by the search system, and any items that are restricted to certain groups won't be available to anonymous users.
+This specificity in permissions allows for greater flexibility when you plan to share content with anonymous users.

 You must also plan to grant the crawler access to content on authoring site collections.
 The crawler uses a default content access account.
-If the default content access account does not have at least Read permission level to content, the content is not indexed and is not available to queries on publishing site collections.
+If the default content access account doesn't have at least Read permission level to content, the content isn't indexed and isn't available to queries on publishing site collections.
 You can use the default content access account, or you can use crawl rules to specify a different content access account to use when crawling particular content.
 For more information, see "Plan crawler authentication" in Plan crawling and federation in SharePoint Server.

 Plan design and branding for SharePoint authoring sites

 What site columns must you have?
-Site columns can be added as page fields to page layouts to hold additional content, such as managed metadata.
+Site columns can be added as page fields to page layouts to hold more content, such as managed metadata.

 What content types must you have?
 You can create custom content types that use the Article Page content type as the parent content type.
 You can add site columns to the custom content type, which will be included as page fields in any page layouts that you create by using the custom content type.